 Man, Woman, or Both?

-This essay was first published by Women Writers, Women’s Books in July 2019.
+This essay was first published by Women Writers, Women’s Books.

 Garbo portrayed you in Queen Christina, beautiful, when you, in fact, were not.
 These days you’re celebrated as an early feminist, although you, of course, would have sneered.
 And to be fair, some still call you a traitor, even to yourself.

-Once, at a dinner party in Sweden, my host showed me a fragment of your burial robes.
+In the late 1960s, at a dinner party in Sweden, my host took me aside to show me a fragment of your burial robe.
 A professor of anatomy, he had attended the opening of your grave beneath St. Peter’s Church in Rome.
 Many books had been written about you, and I was bold enough to think that I would write one too.

 At eighteen, on the day of your coronation, you rode in a bejeweled carriage, followed by your favorite horse, gold chains clanking around silver-shod hooves.
 The absolute monarch of one of the great powers of Europe, you scattered titles and land, so much so that you were accused of bestowing the same land twice.
 You suffered headaches, insomnia, and horrendous menstrual pains.
 Expected to marry and give birth to an heir, you refused to be used by a man like “a peasant plowing his field.”